mmtuhin/donation-campaign-b8a8/README.md

 This site provides you a way to donate on various donation program.

-Three main project features are listed below.
+Three main project features are listed below:

 - Dynamic Data Loading, routing and error page.
 - Search Functionality according to category